ipums/hlink/README.md

 A paper on the creation and applications of this program can be found at <https://www.tandfonline.com/doi/full/10.1080/01615440.2021.1985027>.

+## Installation

+Java 8 or [Java 11](https://openjdk.org/install/) is requried for the PySpark integration.

+You can install the python package from pip:
+`pip install hlink`

 ## Docs

 The documentation site can be found at [hlink.docs.ipums.org](https://hlink.docs.ipums.org).